vap-library/vap-library/README.md

 * We are planning to port some of the policies that are available in [ARMOS's](https://www.armosec.io/) [cel-admission-library](https://github.com/kubescape/cel-admission-library/tree/main).
 Great repo to review and learn from
 * [Official VAP documentation](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/)
 * [Kubernetes CEL documenation](https://kubernetes.io/docs/reference/using-api/cel/)

-# NO WARRANTY INCLUDED
-**REMINDER: These policies are maintained by the k8s community.
-Use it at your own risk!**